jonasspinner/algorithm-engineering-st22/README.md

 This is so we can merge your code with that of other students without name clashes.
 (It is strongly forbidden to use top-level <code>using namespace</code> in your headers as that defeats the point of namespaces all together.)

+## Submission of your code
+To submit the final version of your project (deadline will be at the beginning of septemer) you can simply send us a link to the repository (on github, scc-gitlab, etc.) into which you have forked this framework + the final commit hash/release via email.